Pixathon-Saavyas/AiVengers/README.md

 bash
 cd src

-- Run the main script to start the agents.
+cd agents

-bash
+run the python u.py
-python main.py
+run the python analyzer_agent.py

 Now, the Intraday Stocks Predictor is up and running, ready to analyze stock data and provide trading recommendations based on the user's input.
 Happy trading! 🎉